+WCAP will ensure 10% of enrollment in HS and EHS includes children diagnosed with a disability.
 WCAP will not deny enrollment based on a disability or chronic health condition or its severity.

-When a child is selected for enrollment approval of that enrollment will circulate to the Content Area
+When a child is selected for enrollment approval of that enrollment will circulate to the Content Area Managers/Coordinators.

-Managers/Coordinators.
 Each Coordinator/Manager reviews and approves the selection for enrollment, indicates any additional recommendations, requests further information if needed and returns the Client Enrollment Status Routing slip to the Family Services Coordinator for final approval.